Andrew Tider and I teamed up for this effort to highlight crimes masquerading as commerce.

 People claimed they didn't care about the NSA's domestic spying.
 So Andrew Tider and I spied on them (as unofficial) NSA subcontractors.
 All of a sudden, they cared.

 The MTA’s “If You See Something, Say Something” campaign features testimonials from New Yorkers who’ve alerted agents to suspicious objects.
 Kudos to the MTA for encouraging commuters to stay aware.
 But given today's world, it seems even more important to stay vigilant beyond what's directly in front of our eyes.
 In an effort to help, I tweaked their campaign.
 The five ads were installed as a set.

 There are thousands who believe massacres like Sandy Hook are staged by what they call "crisis actors."

 In an effort to surface the "facts" widely spread by these believers online, this satirical short has James Lipton (of Inside the Actors Studio fame) sitting down with one of the most talked about crisis actors of the day.

 In March of 2011, Hunter Fine and I laid traps for various subcultures to protect neighborhoods from infestation.
 Minutes after setting our first "Hipster Trap" in NYC's East Village, a stranger took a picture and posted it online.
-The next day, it had close to one million views on Reddit alone, with millions more since.
+The next day, this take on gentrification had close to one million views on Reddit alone, with millions more since.

 After anonymously painting these lanes around NYC for two months in the summer of 2010, the project gained international press.
 I revealed my identity through a collaborative extension of the project with Improv Everywhere where we "enforced" the lanes.

 A website that only lets very special people in, and questions the meaning of fame in an online world.
 Lots of celebs dropped by.
 Justin Bieber's team even contacted us about having a record release in one of the more "exclusive" rooms.
 If the deepest room is reached, a special event is triggered.
 Made with Chris Baker, Mike Lacher, and Doug Loffredo.

-A small change to a statue generated over a million people in less than a week.
+A small change to a statue generated over a million views in less than a week.